-Males aged 40-44 and males over age 64 were most at-risk for pedestrian fatalities, followed by males aged 30-34 and 50-54.
-Males account for 78 percent of all pedestrian crash victims.

-Among females, those ages 20-34, 40-44, 50-54, those over age 64 were most at risk.
+Males aged 25-29 were most at-risk for pedestrian fatalities, followed by males aged 35-39 and 50-54.
+Males accounted for 73 percent of all pedestrian crash fatalities.
+Among females, those ages 20-34 and 50-54 were most at risk.

-Only 1% of crashes were pedestrian-involved, but 50% of pedestrian deaths were alcohol-involved.
+Only 1% of crashes were pedestrian-involved, but 62% of pedestrian deaths were alcohol-involved.

-Forty-one percent of pedestrian deaths involved pedestrian error.
+Forty-seven percent of pedestrian deaths involved pedestrian error.

-Fifty-seven percent of pedestrian deaths occurred in just three counties: Bernalillo, San Juan, and McKinley.
+Sixty-seven percent of pedestrian deaths occurred in just three counties: Bernalillo, McKinley, and San Juan.